Transmission Repair And Cost

 Transmission Fluid Flush

 This service involves removing all of the old transmission fluid from the system and installing new fluid.
 The cost varies from $80 to $250 depending on where you take your vehicle.
-It can be done at home to save 50% of the cost.
+It can be done at home to save 50% of the expense.

 Related:What Does It Cost To Change Transmission Fluid?